 The view from Cadillac Mountain, especially in autumn, is downright to-die-for.
 Don’t just dilly dally, though – drop by the Wild Gardens of Acadia to learn more about what you’re looking at.

 Alabama’s sunny Gulf Shore beaches get a lot of attention, but don’t miss the Alabama mountains.
 Spend time near Lewis Smith Lake in the Bankhead National Forest for an impressive mix of fall colors and lake views.

 Peak time to go: mid-October

 Leavenworth turns into the land of red and orange hills in the fall, making even the most strenuous hike a joy.
 Share your love of leaf peeping with others at the Washington State Autumn Leaf Festival in late September.

 Glacier National Park, Montana

 Peak time to go: early October

-During autumn, Glacier National Park has voluptuous red, yellow, and gold forests that contrast with snow-capped mountains, rendering it one of the more unusual destinations on this list.
+During autumn, Glacier National Park’s forests turns red, yellow, and gold to contrast with snow-capped mountains, rendering it one of the more unusual and spectacular destinations on the list.